kvasdopil/food/README.md

 - Home route `/` server-redirects to `/feed`.
 - Feed route `/feed` displays a scrollable grid/list of recipes with pagination (20 per page), infinite scroll, and favorite functionality.
 Responsive grid layout: single column on mobile, up to 4 columns on desktop (1 column mobile, 2 columns sm, 3 columns lg, 4 columns xl).
+- **Favorites/Likes**: Users can like/unlike recipes using the heart button on recipe cards and pages.
+Likes are stored per-user in the database (`recipe_likes` table).
+A favorites toggle (heart icon) in the feed layout allows filtering to show only liked recipes.
+The toggle works with tags and search filters.
+Logged-out users are prompted to log in when attempting to like recipes or use the favorites filter.
 - **Shuffled feed order**: Recipes in the feed are shuffled deterministically based on the current date.
 The same date produces the same shuffle order, ensuring a stable sequence throughout the day.
 The shuffle order changes daily, providing variety while maintaining consistency during browsing sessions.
 - **Search functionality**: Search bar in feed layout allows searching recipes by name or tags.
 Search query is debounced (300ms) and persists in URL as `q=` parameter.
 Can be combined with tag filters (e.g., `/feed?tags=vegetarian&q=pasta`).
 Search state is managed in the persistent feed layout to prevent remounting during navigation.
 - Tag filtering: Users can click tags on recipe cards to toggle filters.
 Active tags are displayed inline within the search bar, between the search icon and input field, with individual remove buttons on each tag.
 The clear button (X) removes both the search query and all active tags.
 Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
 Tag filtering works on both desktop and mobile views.
 - Feed layout `src/app/feed/layout.tsx` contains the search bar (with integrated tag display) in a persistent layout that doesn't remount during navigation, ensuring search state is preserved.
+Includes Favorites toggle (heart icon) to the left of the search bar for filtering to show only liked recipes.
 Includes Add Recipe button (visible for logged-in users) that opens a responsive modal for adding recipes.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages recipe rendering and includes a back-to-feed link in the top-left corner (links to `/feed` with `cursor: pointer`).
 Recipes render normally on all screen sizes (no mobile carousel).
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.